primiano/perfetto-docs/docs/analysis/trace-processor.md

   the SQLite query engine.
 * Metrics subsystem which allows computation of summarized view of the trace (e.g. CPU or memory usage of a process, time taken for app startup etc.).
-* Annotating events in the trace with user-friendly descriptions providing context and explanation of events to newer users.
+* Annotating events in the trace with user-friendly descriptions, providing context and explanation of events to newer users.
 * Creation of new events derived from the contents of the trace.